SonarSource/sonarlint-vscode/README.md

 The support for PL/SQL analysis is only available together with SonarQube Developer Edition or SonarCloud (see Connected Mode below).
 You also need the [Oracle Developer Tools for VS Code](https://marketplace.visualstudio.com/items?itemName=Oracle.oracledevtools) extension.

+### COBOL analysis specific requirements

+The support for COBOL analysis is only available together with SonarQube Enterprise Edition or SonarCloud (see Connected Mode below).
+You also need an extension that declares the COBOL language; SonarLint has been tested with the [IBM Z Open Editor](https://marketplace.visualstudio.com/items?itemName=IBM.zopeneditor) and [Micro Focus COBOL](https://marketplace.visualstudio.com/items?itemName=Micro-Focus-AMC.mfcobol) extensions.

 ### Jupyter notebooks

 SonarLint for VS Code v3.16+ supports analysis of Python code inside Jupyter notebooks.
 See the [documentation](https://github.com/SonarSource/sonarlint-vscode/wiki/Jupyter-notebooks) page for details.

 ### Injection vulnerabilities specific requirements